Brian Laundrie tried deceiving police with text messages after Gabby Petito’s death, FBI says - NewsBreak

 “The investigation did not identify any other individuals other than Brian Laundrie directly involved in the tragic death of Gabby Petito,” said Special Agent in Charge Michael Schneider of the FBI Denver Division.
 “The FBI’s primary focus throughout the investigation was to bring justice to Gabby and her family.
 The public’s role in helping us in this endeavor was invaluable as the investigation was covered in the media around the world.”

-Another major revelation from the FBI’s final update on the investigation is that they discovered “written statements by Mr. Laundrie claiming responsibility for Ms. Petito’s death” in the notebook recovered near his remains in the Carlton Reserve in Sarasota County, Florida.Brian Laundrie’s notebook: Gabby Petito’s fiancé took responsibility for her death, FBI says
+Another major revelation from the FBI’s final update on the investigation is that they discovered “written statements by Mr. Laundrie claiming responsibility for Ms. Petito’s death” in the notebook recovered near his remains in the Carlton Reserve in Sarasota County, Florida.STAY IN THE KNOW : Sign up for the WOWK 13 News Daily Newsletter

 After Petito’s death, FBI agents said they found several text messages between Laundrie and Petito’s phones.